Kalem8/Tik_Tak_Toe/README.md

-## How I write my TIC TAC TOE game with Functions
+## My TIC TAC TOE game with Functions

 This is a simple Tic-Tac-Toe game implemented in JavaScript that can be played in the browser.